Trip Overview of Annapurna Base Camp Trek

 Your trek is leading by or experience trekking guide and porter who are joining you from Kathmandu.
 All of our guides have trained for and attained a Trekking Guide license provided by the Government.
 The license exam is organized by TAAN and Nepal Academy of Tourism and Hotel Management (NATHAM) every year.

 They have vast knowledge about the trekking trails and kinds of medical treatments and emergency services of first aids, altitude sickness, and other relevant issues.
 Your belongings will be safely taken by our Porter, making your walk easy, more pleasant, and comfortable.
-Our porter will carry a maximum of 30 kg in total for 2 trekkers’ bag.
+Our porter will carry a maximum of 30 kg in total for 2 trekkers’ bags.
 If you have any extra weight, We suggest you hire another porter and will cost extra cost.

 Transportation on the trek

 For the Annapurna base camp trek, there are different means of transport. our trip starts from Pokhara and ends there so we use private car transport. it is for the trek start point and finish point to Pokhara.
 If you are travel to Pokhara from Kathmandu you can take 25 minutes flight or 6/7 hours drive by bus or by private car. the main way to get there is by driving.
-Above the Himalaya, trekking is always careful to choose the best transport options available for your travel period.
+Above the Himalayas, trekking is always careful to choose the best transport options available for your travel period.
 We choose the transport means as per your package itinerary and budget also.

 Passport and Visa info